 I am looking forward to welcoming you personally.

 Dr Penny Haughan, Dean of Students.

 We know that coming to university is one of the biggest chapters of your life and we want to make sure you have the best time whilst you're with us.
-To get an idea of what's in store for Welcome Week 2017, you can download our Welcome Week Planner 2016 to see what happened last year.
-Check back soon to see what exciting events we have planned for Welcome Week 2017!
+To get an idea of what's in store for Welcome Week, download our Welcome Week Planner 2017 to see what exciting events we have planned!

 You can also check out our Hope Social page for all you need to know about student events, social trips and societies.